-- Legislative Adoption of Sustainable Budget Plan: The Alaska Municipal League and the Alaska Conference of Mayors support a Legislative adoption of a sustainable budget plan that does not rely primarily on cuts, but on new sources of revenues.
-Mayors from around Alaska united to encourage the Legislature to achieve a sustainable and balanced budget during the fourth special session.
-Once again, the Legislature could not agree on a sustainable path forward.
+- ❖ Legislative Adoption of Sustainable Budget Plan: The Alaska Municipal League and the Alaska Conference of Mayors support a Legislative adoption of a sustainable budget plan that does not rely primarily on cuts, but on new sources of revenues.
 The inability to agree on a comprehensive statewide solution has put our local economies and, therefore, the State's economy at risk.
 Deep cuts that adversely impact public safety, transportation, education and other key services have begun to erode the reasons that so many Alaskans live in this great state, and may also limit the private sector's ability to recruit and retain the workers that have made our economy strong.
 Many smaller Alaskan communities, already in financial distress, are feeling the budget cuts very acutely.
-We urge you to take this opportunity to solve the deficit that is crippling our economy by drawing from the Permanent Fund earnings and generating revenue with some combination of one or more broad-based taxes that balance the diverse economic conditions throughout our vast state.
-This is a unique time in Alaska's history and passing a sustainable and balanced budget is critically important for the continued growth and prosperity of Alaska. - Revenue Sharing (Community Assistance): While Community Assistance was scaled back to \$30 million during last years' session, that amount remains a small part of the State's yearly budget.
-While appreciative of the \$30 million, we encourage the State to increase this amount as many State services have been transferred to local municipalities.
-We must not be in a position of watching the State make cuts in order to avoid taxation, causing us no choice but to raise costs to local taxpayers. - ✤ PERS/TRS/TERMINATION STUDY FIX: As the State continues to find ways to decrease their expenditures, one of the means discussed is often the past liability of the PERS/TERS systems.
+We urge you to take this opportunity to solve the deficit that is crippling our economy by generating revenue with some combination of one or more broad-based taxes that balance the diverse economic conditions throughout our vast state.
+This is a unique time in Alaska's history and passing a sustainable and balanced budget is critically important for the continued growth and prosperity of Alaska. - ❖ PERS/TRS/TERMINATION STUDY FIX: As the State continues to find ways to decrease their expenditures, one of the means discussed is often the past liability of the PERS/TERS systems.
 Municipalities continue to pay 22% of salary on the past and current service costs.
 Municipalities, however, cannot afford to pay any more of this State controlled plan.
-The Alaska Municipal League continues to work towards some sort of solution to the termination study costs which leave municipalities unable to manage their workforce, especially in this time of severe cuts to municipalities.
+We encourage the legislature to work toward reform of the Public Employee Retirement System including the elimination of termination studies and all costs for reducing or eliminating departments, groups, or classification of employees, as well as not inhibiting future additions of departments, groups or classification of employees.